 Submitted by Brooks Harris

-Brooks Harris is Chair of the RTM Finance Committee and a member of the Affordable Housing Trust (AHT) Board of Directors.
-The opinions expressed here are his alone and do not represent the opinions of the RTM or the AHT.
+Brooks Harris is the Chair of the Greenwich RTM Finance Committee and serves as board member of the Greenwich Affordable Housing Trust Fund.
+The opinions in this letter are his own and do not represent those groups.